 Please contact Info Corner to discuss other study options.

 Sorry, this program is not available for international students intending to study on a student visa.

 If you hold a different visa type, you may be eligible.
 Please contact us for more information.

-This program enables you to build a career out of your passion for design and problem solving.
-It will equip you with the skills and knowledge you need to bring products from conception to market.
+Build a career out of your passion for design and problem solving.
+This program will equip you with the skills and knowledge you need to bring products from conception to market.

 The program looks at all aspects of design including:

 You will learn cutting-edge product development techniques, starting from a project brief, and find solutions to design problems using the latest industry tools and practices.
 You’ll become familiar with new consumer product development processes for a variety of products, resolving practical, manufacturing and sustainability/environmental issues.